|Nutritional Guidelines (per serving)|

 |Dietary Fiber 3g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for a creamy Italian four-cheese sauce, salsa ai quattro formaggi, works great on any type of pasta or gnocchi.
 It works particularly well on short shapes, like penne, farfalle, or shells.

-This recipe makes enough to sauce one 14-ounce package of pasta (about 4 servings).
+This recipe for creamy four cheese pasta makes enough to sauce one 14-ounce package of pasta (about 4 servings).